cockroachdb/docs/v20.2/schema-design-overview.md

 ## Object size and scaling considerations

-CockroachDB does not place hard limits on most database objects, however, extremely large attributes are not supported in certain scenarios.
+CockroachDB does not place hard limits on most database objects.
+Extremely large attributes are not supported in certain scenarios as described in this section.

 ### Hard limits